turbomam/biosample-basex/README.md

 - non_attribute_metadata

 As of 2022-01-03
-SQLite DBs contain minimal indices biosample_basex.db.gz: 7.7 GB biosample_basex.db:   67.9 GB
+_The SQLite DBs contain minimal indices_
+- biosample_basex.db.gz: 7.7 GB
+- biosample_basex.db:   67.9 GB

 BaseX can be installed with homebrew on Macs or `apt-get` on Ubuntu Linux machines.
 It's open-source software.